Spring training games open with a most welcome sight: Fans back in the stands

 Fans peeking at their phones between pitches watched the world change that day.
 More and more NCAA conferences were canceling their basketball tournaments by the hour.
 The NHL paused its season in the middle of the third inning.
 By the time the game was over, MLB announced it was suspending spring training and pushing the regular season back about two weeks because of the coronavirus.
 No fans watched either team play in person again in 2020.

 But Sunday, with green Roger Dean Chevrolet tarps pulled tightly over most seats and masks pulled over most faces, fans streamed into the stands at Roger Dean Stadium in Jupiter, Fla., and watched the Nationals play again in their Grapefruit League opener, a 4-4 tie against the St. Louis Cardinals.
-There were only about 1,500 this time, about 21 percent of what the park could hold in healthier times.
+There were only around 1,500 fans this time, about 21 percent of what the park could hold in healthier times.

 But those 1,500 fans were enough to roar when Cardinals stars Nolan Arenado and Yadier Molina were announced over the public address system.
 They were enough to make audible groans when home plate umpire Angel Hernandez’s strike zone victimized Cardinals starter Jack Flaherty.
 They, and the 1,500 or so fans that populated ballparks elsewhere in Florida and Arizona on Sunday, were enough to serve as a small and cautious suggestion that healthier times may be on the way.